Research-Based

 What Is Phillips’ Colon Health Probiotic?

-Phillips’ Colon Health Probiotic is a probiotic supplement brought to you by Phillips’ Daily Care, a company owned by Bayer.
-It’s designed to help boost the immune system and improve the digestive system.
-It boasts a 4-in-1 symptom defense against gas, bloating, constipation, and diarrhea.
+Phillips’ Colon Health Probiotic is a probiotic supplement from Phillips’ Daily Care, a Bayer-owned company.
+It’s formulated to boost immune function and enhance digestive health, featuring a 4-in-1 symptom defense against gas, bloating, constipation, and diarrhea.

-Since probiotics are live microorganisms, there’s no guarantee they’re all alive when you take the supplement.
-That’s why it’s extremely important to purchase a quality probiotic supplement and follow the directions carefully — especially the expiration date.
+Since probiotics are live microorganisms, there’s no guarantee they’re all viable when consumed.
+That’s why purchasing a quality probiotic supplement and adhering to storage instructions—especially expiration dates—is crucial.

 Colon Health

-Phillips’ Colon Health Probiotic doesn’t use Soy, Gluten, Dairy, or GMO in their capsules, making them safe for most people.
-You can find it in most grocery and department stores that feature a pharmacy aisle, making them highly accessible for most people.
+Phillips’ Colon Health Probiotic excludes soy, gluten, dairy, and GMOs from their capsules, making them suitable for most individuals.
+You can find it in most grocery and department stores with pharmacy sections, ensuring wide accessibility.

-With over 12 years on the market, Phillips’ Colon Health Probiotic has had time to formulate an effective probiotic supplement.
-This one contains three different species of probiotics — Lactobacillus gasseri KS-13, Bifidobacterium bifidum G9-1, and Bifidobacterium longum MM-2.
+With over 12 years on the market, Phillips’ Colon Health Probiotic has refined their formula, which contains three distinct probiotic species: Lactobacillus gasseri KS-13, Bifidobacterium bifidum G9-1, and Bifidobacterium longum MM-2.

 Why Do Our Bodies Need Probiotics?

-Earlier, we mentioned how our bodies consist of both good and bad bacteria.
-In a perfect world, our bodies keep a healthy balance of 85% good bacteria and 15% bad bacteria.
-Unfortunately, we don’t live in a perfect world, and this balance isn’t always met.
+Earlier, we discussed how our bodies contain both beneficial and harmful bacteria.
+Ideally, our bodies maintain a healthy balance of 85% good bacteria and 15% bad bacteria.
+Unfortunately, this balance isn’t always achieved.

-Probiotics are extremely important because they help even out this balance.
-Since good bacteria help fight off bad bacteria, probiotics bring your body back to that equilibrium it requires for optimum performance.
+Probiotics are crucial because they restore this balance.
+Since beneficial bacteria combat harmful bacteria, probiotics return your body to the equilibrium necessary for optimal performance.

 Colon System